Trump compares impeachment to a "lynching"

 — Donald J. Trump (@realDonaldTrump) October 22, 2019

 The “lynching” description does not resonate with most Americans, who increasingly support Democrats’ impeachment inquiry.
 Even a handful of Republican lawmakers now back the probe.
 It does, however, come as the latest self-victimizing tantrum Trump has thrown in recent weeks, as key witnesses in the Ukraine scandal have ignored the White House’s demand for silence with testimony damning for Trump and his allies.
+And this time he did it by likening his political situation to the brutal murders of African Americans.

 Those depositions continue with Bill Taylor, the top US diplomat to Ukraine, who is set to appear before House investigators today.
 Taylor, in text messages released by Democrats earlier this month, had called Trump’s Ukraine policy “crazy.”